mirror/dd-wrt/src/router/rsync/rsync.1.md

 0.  `--links`, `-l`

+    Add symlinks to the transferred files instead of noisily ignoring them with a "non-regular file" warning for each symlink encountered.
+You can alternately silence the warning by specifying [`--info=nonreg0`](#opt).

-    When symlinks are encountered, recreate the symlink on the destination.
+    The default handling of symlinks is to recreate each symlink's unchanged value on the receiving side.

+    See the [SYMBOLIC LINKS](#) section for multi-option info.

 0.  `--copy-links`, `-L`

-    When symlinks are encountered, the item that they point to (the referent) is copied, rather than the symlink.
-In older versions of rsync, this option also had the side-effect of telling the receiving side to follow symlinks, such as symlinks to directories.
-In a modern rsync such as this one, you'll need to specify `--keep-dirlinks` (`-K`) to get this extra behavior.
-The only exception is when sending files to an rsync that is too old to understand `-K` -- in that case, the `-L` option will still have the side-effect of `-K` on that older receiving rsync.
+    The sender transforms each symlink encountered in the transfer into the referent item, following the symlink chain to the file or directory that it references.
+If a symlink chain is broken, an error is output and the file is dropped from the transfer.

+    This option supersedes any other options that affect symlinks in the transfer, since there are no symlinks left in the transfer.

+    This option does not change the handling of existing symlinks on the receiving side, unlike versions of rsync prior to 2.6.3 which had the side-effect of telling the receiving side to also follow symlinks.
+A modern rsync won't forward this option to a remote receiver (since only the sender needs to know about it), so this caveat should only affect someone using an rsync client older than 2.6.7 (which is when `-L` stopped being forwarded to the receiver).

+    See the [`--keep-dirlinks`](#opt) (`-K`) if you need a symlink to a directory to be treated as a real directory on the receiving side.

+    See the [SYMBOLIC LINKS](#) section for multi-option info.

 0.  `--copy-unsafe-links`

     This tells rsync to copy the referent of symbolic links that point outside the copied tree.
-Absolute symlinks are also treated like ordinary files, and so are any symlinks in the source path itself when `--relative` is used.
-This option has no additional effect if `--copy-links` was also specified.
+Absolute symlinks are also treated like ordinary files, and so are any symlinks in the source path itself when [`--relative`](#opt) is used.

     Note that the cut-off point is the top of the transfer, which is the part of the path that rsync isn't mentioning in the verbose output.
 If you copy